PEHGP/DEtail-seq/README.md

 test_Crick_basepeaks.bed and test_Watson_basepeaks.bed are the hotspot results in bed format. test_Crick_basepeaks.xls and test_Watson_basepeaks.xls are the detailed hotspot results.

+**If you want to process multiple samples in batches, please refer to DEtailPip.sh**

 ## Citation